data-and-design/data-and-design.github.io/classes/4871/index.md

 ## Acknowledgements

 Deepest thanks to [Crystal Lee](https://crystaljjlee.com/) for giving feedback on early drafts of the syllabus.
-Thank you to [Enrico Bertini](https://enrico.bertini.io/) for advice/inspiration on the "paper reading roles" assignment model.
+Thank you to [Enrico Bertini](https://enrico.bertini.io/) for advice/inspiration on the "paper reading roles" assignment model (originally from [Jacobson and Raffel](https://colinraffel.com/blog/role-playing-seminar.html)).